syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ### Loading DatePicker and TimePicker together

-Currently, Xamarin.Forms does not provide a view that combines both the [DatePicker](https://developer.xamarin.com/api/type/Xamarin.Forms.DatePicker/) and the [TimePicker](https://developer.xamarin.com/api/type/Xamarin.Forms.TimePicker/) as one control.
-However, the two controls are available individually.
+Currently Xamarin.Forms does not provide a view that combines both the [DatePicker](https://developer.xamarin.com/api/type/Xamarin.Forms.DatePicker/) and the [TimePicker](https://developer.xamarin.com/api/type/Xamarin.Forms.TimePicker/) as one control.
+However the two controls are available individually.

-SfDataGrid have support for using `DatePicker` and `TimePicker` in a same column.
+The SfDataGrid have support for using `DatePicker` and `TimePicker` in a same column.
 It can be achieved by loading the `DatePicker` and `TimePicker` in a [StackLayout](https://developer.xamarin.com/api/type/Xamarin.Forms.StackLayout/) in the `GridTemplateColumn`.

 To load `DatePicker` and `TimePicker` together, follow the code example: